EDMdesigner/plugin-interface/README.md

 - **timeout:** this is a number in milliseconds.
 This defines how long should the init function wait for an answer from the providePlugin before throwing an error.

 ### Interface
-In the provided interface you will reach the following props:
+In the returned object you will get the following properties:
 ```js
 {
 	_container: HTMLElement,